What you need to

 Each participant is obliged to follow the guides instructions at all times.

 Changes & cancellations

-We normally don´t cancel an activity due to weather conditions, but sometimes it is necessary, and we do take your safety and well-being serious, and we figure if we feel uncomfortable we should not take you on an adventure.
-If we do cancel a trip due to weather, broke down vehicles, illness etc; you will of course get a full refund or a chance to do the excursion on another day.
+We normally don´t cancel an activity due to weather conditions, but sometimes it is necessary.
+We do take your safety and well-being serious, and we figure if we feel uncomfortable we should not take you on an adventure.
+If we do cancel a trip due to weather, broken down vehicles, illness, etc; you will, of course, get a full refund or a chance to do the excursion on another day.

 We cannot be held responsible for any other expense (for example flight tickets) you have had in connection with this tour.
 In case of cancellation, you will be notified as early as possible.
 Please regularly check your email or phone prior to the tour departure and especially if weather conditions are challenging.